LightlySaltedJam/ImageColorization/README.md

 Machine Learning - Black and White Image Colorization - Python

 ## Project Setup
-### In order to run, the folder setup should look like this:
+### In order to run, the folder structure should look something like this:
 <ul>
   <li>models</li>
   <ul>